scanabc/open/octo17/index.md

 ### Learned

-40 uniques per month, 1.5 pageviews per day
+40 uniques per month, 1.5 pageviews per day.
+What a bust.

 On the other hand, easy -> just keep doing.